actinia-org/actinia-introduction/docs/index.md

 **Endpoint:**

+In general, an endpoint is an entry point to a service, a process, or a queue or topic destination in service-oriented architecture.
+In the case of actinia, it may be a data query function, the computation of a vegetation index, the deletion of a dataset, and more.
-An endpoint is the URL you request for.
-It follows this structure: https://api.some.server The final part of an endpoint is query parameters.
+Effectively, an endpoint is the URL you request for.
+It follows this structure: https://api.some.server/endpoint The final part of an endpoint is query parameters.
 Using query parameters you can modify your request with key-value pairs, beginning with a question mark (`?`).
 With an ampersand (`&`) each parameter pair is separated, e.g.:

 `?query1=value1&query2=value2`

-As an example, we check the repositories of a GitHub user, in sorted form:
+As an example, we check the repositories of a GitHub user, in sorted form, using the `repos` endpoint + query:

 [https://api.github.com/users/neteler/repos?sort=pushed](https://api.github.com/users/neteler/repos?sort=pushed)